Tencent/LightDiffusionFlow/README.md

 ### Capabilities

-* Preserve web UI parameters (inputs, sliders, checkboxes etc.) after page reload.
+* Preserve web UI parameters (inputs, sliders, checkboxes etc.) .
 * It can be extended to preserve basically everything in the UI.
 * Import / Export and Reset state options
 * Supported extensions: